MOVING COMPANIES UNDER PANDEMIC COVID-19

 ALSO, OUR MOVING COMPANY IMPLEMENTS THE FOLLOWING RULES AND HAS TRAINED THE EMPLOYEES TO:

 - Sanitize inside the cab of the moving truck with 70% isopropyl alcohol every day in the morning.

-- Sanitize the moving accessories such as blankets and carpet dollies with steam sanitizers and leave in the storage for 5 days before using them for any subsequent move.
+- Sanitize the moving accessories such as blankets and carpet dollies with steam sanitizers and leave them in the store for five days before using them for any subsequent move.

-- Moving equipment and tools on each truck are rotated every day and sanitized moving supplies and packing supplies that have already been left at the warehouse for 5 days replace used ones.
+- Moving equipment and tools on each truck are rotated every day, and sanitized moving supplies and packing supplies that have already been left at the warehouse for five days replace used ones.

 - As always, we use brand new mattress bags to carry your mattresses.